Military

 1st Infantry Division (Mechanized)

-The 1st Infantry Division (Minus) is forward deployed as part of the United States Army Europe.
-It is composed of Division Headquarters, four Brigades (one home Brigade), Division Artillery, and various support units.
-Division Headquarters is located at Wuerzburg, Germany.
-The 1st Brigade (Maneuver) is the home Brigade and it is stationed at Ft Riley, Kansas.
-The 2nd Brigade (Maneuver) is stationed at Schweinfurt, Germany.
-The 3rd Brigade (Maneuver) is stationed at Vilseck, Germany.
-The 4th Brigade (Aviation) is stationed at Kitzigen, Germany.
-Division Artillery is stationed at Bamberg, Germany.
-The 1st Infantry Division has many missions, which have included deployments to Bosnia, Macedonia, and Kosovo.
+Prior to the modular reorganization, the 1st Infantry Division (-) was forward deployed as part of the United States Army Europe.
+It was composed of the Division Headquarters, 4 Brigades (one home Brigade), Division Artillery, and various support units.
+The Division Headquarters was located at Wuerzburg, Germany.
+The 1st Brigade (Maneuver) was the home Brigade and it was stationed at Fort Riley, Kansas.
+The 2nd Brigade (Maneuver) was stationed at Schweinfurt, Germany.
+The 3rd Brigade (Maneuver) was stationed at Vilseck, Germany.
+The 4th Brigade (Aviation) was stationed at Kitzigen, Germany.
+The Division Artillery was stationed at Bamberg, Germany.
+The 1st Infantry Division had many missions during the 1990s, which included deployments to Bosnia, Macedonia, and Kosovo.

-Division Artillery (DIVARTY) is headquartered in Bamberg, Germany, and consists of 1st Bn., 33rd Field Artillery; 1st Bn., 6th FA headquartered in Bamberg; and 1st Bn., 7th FA, headquartered in Schweinfurt; 1st Bn., and 5th FA headquartered at Fort Riley, Kan..
-DIVARTY soldiers provide target acquisition skills and multiple-launch rocket capabilities.
-Division Support Command (DISCOM) is headquartered in Kitzingen, Germany, and is made up of 201st and 299th FSBs; 601st Aviation Support Bn., and 701st Main Support Bn.
-The 4th Bn., 3rd Air Defense Artillery is headquartered at Larson Barracks, Kitzingen, and is a separate battalion providing air defense capabilities.
-The 121st Signal Bn. is also headquartered at Larson Barracks and provides communication support throughout the Division.
-The 101st Military Intelligence Bn. is headquartered at Wuerzburg's Leighton Barracks and provides the Division with special information through secure channels.
-The 1st Military Police Company is also headquartered at Leighton Barracks in Wuerzburg and performs law enforcement and security duties throughout the Division.
+The Division Artillery (DIVARTY) was headquartered in Bamberg, Germany, and consisted of 1st Battalion, 33rd Field Artillery; 1st Battalion, 6th Field Artillery headquartered in Bamberg; and 1st Battalion, 7th Field Artillery, headquartered in Schweinfurt; 1st Battalion, and 5th Field Artillery headquartered at Fort Riley, Kansas.
+The DIVARTY soldiers provided target acquisition skills and multiple-launch rocket capabilities.
+The Division Support Command (DISCOM) was headquartered in Kitzingen, Germany, and was made up of 201st and 299th Forward Support Battalions; 601st Aviation Support Battalion, and 701st Main Support Battalion.
+The 4th Battalion, 3rd Air Defense Artillery was headquartered at Larson Barracks, Kitzingen, and was a separate battalion providing air defense capabilities.
+The 121st Signal Battalion was also headquartered at Larson Barracks and provided communication support throughout the Division.
+The 101st Military Intelligence Battalion was headquartered at Wuerzburg's Leighton Barracks and provided the Division with special information through secure channels.
+The 1st Military Police Company was also headquartered at Leighton Barracks in Wuerzburg and performs law enforcement and security duties throughout the Division.

-In 1965, the First Infantry Division was again selected to be the first division to deploy, when the went to Vietnam.
+In 1965 deployed to Vietnam.
 The first unit to go from the Big Red One was the 2nd Brigade.
-Advanced parties landed at Qui Nhon on June 23, 1965.
-For nearly five years, the First Infantry Division soldiers battled against an aggressive enemy.
+Advanced parties landed at Qui Nhon on 23 June 1965.
+For nearly 5 years, the 1st Infantry Division soldiers battled against an aggressive enemy.
 The enemy made expert use of the dense jungles and inaccessible countryside.
 The use of helicopters was one of the best means of countering the jungle and the lack of roads.
-The experience gained in resupply operations, medical evacuation and the tactics of the air mobile assault has been used in developing basic doctrine in these areas.
-The First Infantry Division returned to Fort Riley in April 1970.
+The experience gained in resupply operations, medical evacuation and the tactics of the air mobile assault was used in developing basic doctrine in these areas.
+The 1st Infantry Division returned to Fort Riley in April 1970.
 Over 3,000 soldiers of the Big Red One died in action.
 Eleven Medals of Honor winners were added to the rolls.

-On Aug.
-2, 1990, Iraq invaded Kuwait.
-This act precipitated U.S. military involvement in the Persian Gulf.
-The 1st Inf.
-Div. was put on alert for deployment on Nov.
-8, 1990.
-The division deployed over 12,000 soldiers and 7,000 pieces of equipment to Saudi Arabia over the next two months.
-On the morning of Feb.
-24, 1991, under Maj.
-Gen. Thomas G. Rhame, the Big Red One spearheaded the armored attack into Iraq, leading the way for the VII Corps.
-The Division smashed into the Iraqi 26th Inf.
-Div. by breaking through the enemy lines and taking over 2,500 prisoners.
-At 8 a.m., Feb.
-28, 1991, the war was over when a cease-fire was called.
+On 2 August 1990, Iraq invaded Kuwait.
+This act precipitated US military involvement in the Persian Gulf.
+The 1st Infantry Division was put on alert for deployment on 8 November 1990.
+The Division deployed over 12,000 soldiers and 7,000 pieces of equipment to Saudi Arabia over the next 2 months.
+On the morning of 24 Februrary 1991, under Major General Thomas G. Rhame, the Big Red One spearheaded the armored attack into Iraq, leading the way for the VII Corps.
+The Division smashed into the Iraqi 26th Infantry Division by breaking through the enemy lines and taking over 2,500 prisoners.
+At 8 AM on 28 February 1991, the war was over when a cease-fire was called.
 The Big Red One had fought through 260 kilometers of enemy-held territory in 100 hours, destroying 550 enemy tanks, 480 armored, personnel carriers and taking 11,400 prisoners.
 Eighteen of the Divisions soldiers were killed in the war.

 Three Army divisions were reflagged as the Army restructured from 12 to 10 active divisions.
-The 2nd Armored Division at Fort Hood, Texas, was redesignated as the 4th Infantry Div., and the 24th Inf.
-Div. was redesignated as the 3rd Inf.
-Div.
-The 3rd Inf.
-Div., stationed in Germany, was redesignated as the 1st Inf.
-Div.
-The redesignations occured during fiscal 1996.
+The 2nd Armored Division at Fort Hood, Texas, was redesignated as the 4th Infantry Division, and the 24th Infantry Division was redesignated as the 3rd Infantry Division.
+The 3rd Infantry Division, stationed in Germany, was redesignated as the 1st Infantry Division.
+The redesignations occured during FY96.
 The Army's restructuring plan was announced in December 1994.
-It called for the inactivation of the headquarters and division support units of the 1st Inf.
-Div. at Fort Riley, Kan., and the 4th Inf.
-Div. at Fort Carson, Colo.
-The redesignation plan ensured that two of the Army's most famous and decorated divisions remain in the active force.
-The plan designating the divisions to remain was developed by the U.S. Army Center of Military History, which maintains records of Army unit lineage and honors.
+It called for the inactivation of the headquarters and division support units of the 1st Infantry Division at Fort Riley, Kansas, and the 4th Infantry Division at Fort Carson, Colorado.
+The redesignation plan ensured that 2 of the Army's most famous and decorated divisions would remain in the active force.
+The plan designating the divisions to remain was developed by the US Army Center of Military History, which maintained records of Army unit lineage and honors.
 The center prepared an order-of-precedence list based on unit age, campaign participation, and awards and decorations.
 Units were then rank-ordered by category, providing a framework for the Army leadership to make its decision.

-1st Infantry Division units played a key role in Bosnia.
-The 1st ID assumed authority for command and control of Task Force Eagle in a transfer of authority ceremony on Eagle Base on Nov.
-10, 1996.
-The division's mission was to provide a covering force for the 1st AD units returning to Germany, and to continue to implement the military aspects of the General Framework Agreement for Peace.
-The 1st ID continued to support the Dayton Peace Accord through the transition from the Implementation Force (IFOR) to the Stabilization Force (SFOR), in December 1996.
+1st Infantry Division after moving to Germany played a key role in Bosnia.
+The 1st Infantry Division assumed authority for command and control of Task Force Eagle in a transfer of authority ceremony on Eagle Base on 10 November 1996.
+The Division's mission was to provide a covering force for the 1st Armored Division units returning to Germany, and to continue to implement the military aspects of the General Framework Agreement for Peace.
+The 1st Infantry Division continued to support the Dayton Peace Accord through the transition from the Implementation Force (IFOR) to the Stabilization Force (SFOR), in December 1996.
 The division drew together with National Guard and Reserve soldiers, members of the Navy, Air Force and Marines, and the soldiers from 12 nations in the area known as Multi-National Division North (MND(N)).

-By mid-October 2002 the 1st Infantry Division's parent command - the Heidelberg, Germany-based V Corps headquarters - was on its way to Kuwait along with a battalion of Apache helicopters and a corps-level Marine command post.
-But the 1st Infantry Division faced six months of retraining before the first units would be available for combat deployment against Iraq.
-The division's 2nd Brigade task force was wrapping up a six-month tour of duty in Kosovo, and the division's 3rd Brigade was preparing to relieve these soldiers in November 2002 for their own half-year tour.
-A key part of the brigade, the division's 1st Squadron, 4th Cavalry Regiment, was given last-minute orders to remain in Germany.
+By mid-October 2002 the 1st Infantry Division's parent command, the Heidelberg, Germany-based V Corps headquarters, was on its way to Kuwait along with a battalion of Apache helicopters and a corps-level Marine command post.
+The 1st Infantry Division faced 6 months of retraining before the first units would be available for combat deployment against Iraq.
+The Division's 2nd Brigade task force was wrapping up a 6-month tour of duty in Kosovo, and the Division's 3rd Brigade was preparing to relieve these soldiers in November 2002 for their own half-year tour.
+A key part of the Brigade, the Division's 1st Squadron, 4th Cavalry Regiment, was given last-minute orders to remain in Germany.
 For 1st Infantry Division soldiers to take part in an Iraqi attack, the incoming 3rd Brigade would have to get a last-minute re-tasking for combat duty, or the outgoing 2nd Brigade would have to be put through a crash retraining program.

-The Army model coming off one of these peacekeeping missions is usually about a six-month cycle.
-For a heavy unit, that gives sufficient time to go through preliminary gunnery training, then to Grafenwöhr for a 45-day window, which takes the troops from the very elementary gunnery tables to company-level live fires.
-Once the soldiers complete the battalion- and brigade-level maneuver training at Hohenfels in the spring of 2003, that process will be completed.
+The Army model coming off one of these peacekeeping missions was usually about a 6-month cycle.
+For a heavy unit, that gave sufficient time to go through preliminary gunnery training, then to Grafenwöhr for a 45-day window, which took the troops from the very elementary gunnery tables to company-level live fires.
+Once the soldiers completed the battalion- and brigade-level maneuver training at Hohenfels in the spring of 2003, that process would be completed.
 The last time 1st Infantry Division deployed to the Balkans, leaders reported "C-4" unfit-for-combat ratings upon their return, because the peacekeeping operations dulled soldiers' war-fighting skills.

-On January 30, 2003 Stars & Stripes confirmed that elements of 1st Infantry had received orders to deploy to Turkey in support of a war with Iraq.
+On 30 January 2003, Stars and Stripes confirmed that elements of 1st Infantry Division had received orders to deploy to Turkey in support of a war with Iraq.
 Roughly 1,800 soldiers were initially deployed, including troops from the Headquarters and Headquarters Company of the Division, the 101st Military Intelligence Battalion, the 121st Signal Battalion, the 701st Main Support Battalion and the 601st Aviation Support Battalion.
-Stars & Stripes also reported that the 1st Squadron, 4th Cavalry Regiment would also deploy.
+Stars and Stripes also reported that the 1st Squadron, 4th Cavalry Regiment would also deploy.

-The Department of Defense announced on July 29, 2005 plans for the return of eleven Army bases to Germany in fiscal year 2007.
-Additionally, two other bases were identified for return to Germany in following years.
-These installation returns were scheduled as part of plans for the 1st Infantry Division headquarters'return to the United States with its divisional flag in the summer of 2006.
-Additionally, the 1st Infantry Division’s subordinate units, as well as selected V Corps and U.S. Army in Europe units, return to the United States, inactivate entirely, convert, or be reassigned in Europe to support Army transformation in fiscal year 2006.
+The Department of Defense announced on 29 July 2005 plans for the return of 11 Army bases to Germany in FY07.
+Additionally, 2 other bases were identified for return to Germany in following years.
+These installation returns were scheduled as part of plans for the 1st Infantry Division headquarters' return to the United States with its divisional flag in the summer of 2006.
+Additionally, the 1st Infantry Division's subordinate units, as well as selected V Corps and US Army in Europe units, return to the United States, inactivate entirely, convert, or be reassigned in Europe to support Army transformation in fiscal year 2006.

-The 1st ID units that will return or inactivate in FY 06 are:
+The 1st Infantry Division units that were to return or inactivate in FY06 were:

 • Headquarters, Headquarters Company, 1st Infantry Division (returns)